Demonstration of quantum-digital payments

-\textbf{Quantum advantage.} We propose a scheme that is similar to classical digital payments, but replaces the one-time payment token $P$ by a sequence $\ket{P}$ of quantum states.
-That is to say, $\kappa\left(C,M_i,P\right)$ becomes $\kappa\left(C,M_i,\ket{P}\right)$ and steps 2-5 from \autoref{fig:classical} are modified as follows:
+In this work, we propose a quantum solution that requires only one \ac{qkd} for the initial step between Client and TTP (Step $1$ in \autoref{fig:classical}).
+It is similar to classical digital payments, but replaces the one-time payment token $P$ by a sequence $\ket{P}$ of quantum states.
+That is to say, $\kappa\left(C,M_i,P\right)$ becomes $\kappa\left(C,M_i,\ket{P}\right)$ and steps 2-5 from \figref{fig:classical} are modified as follows: